-- (b) The CCS provides each participant, their legal guardian or authorized representative(s) (if applicable), and their family members (if appropriately authorized by the participant), and their legal or authorized representative(s) (if applicable)) with information about the participant's rights to determine their person-centered planning team.
-The participant, or their legal guardian or authorized representative(s) (if applicable) acting on the participant's behalf, may invite family members, friends, DDA advocacy specialists, coworkers, professionals, and anyone else he or she mayin their circle of support that they desire to be part of person-centered planning team meetings or their circle of support.
+(if applicable), and their family members (if appropriately authorized by the participant)

+their legal or authorized representatives (if applicable) with information about the participant's rights to determine their person-centered planning team.
+The participant, or their legal guardian or authorized representative(s) (if applicable) acting on the participant's behalf, may invite family members, friends, DDA advocacy specialists, coworkers, professionals, and anyone else he or shein their circle of support that they may desire to be part of person-centered planning team meetings or their circle of support.
 The participant is encouraged to involve important people in their life in the planning process.
 However, the participant, or their legal guardian or authorized representative(s) (as applicable), also retains the authority to exclude any individual from participating in the development of their Person-Centered Plan with the CCS. - d.
-Service Plan Development Process In four pages or less, describe the process that is used to develop the participant-centered service plan, including: (a) who develops the plan, who participates in the process, and the timing of the plan; (b) the types of assessments that are conducted to support the service plan development process, including securing information about participant needs, preferences and goals, and health status; (c) how the participant is informed of the services that are available under the waiver; (d) how the plan development process ensures that the service plan addresses participant goals, needs (including health care needs), and preferences; (e) how waiver and other services are coordinated; (f) how the plan development process provides for the assignment of responsibilities to implement and monitor the plan; and, (g) how and when the plan is updated, including when the participant's needs change.
+Service Plan Development Process In four pages or less, describe the process that is used to develop the participant-centered service plan, including: (a) who develops the plan, who participates in the process, and the timing of the plan; (b) the types of assessments that are conducted to support the service plan development process, including securing information about participant needs, preferences and goals, and health status; (c) how the participant is informed of the services that are available under the waiver; (d)

+how the plan development process ensures that the service plan addresses participant goals, needs (including health care needs), and preferences; (e) how waiver and other services are coordinated; (f) how the plan development process provides for the assignment of responsibilities to implement and monitor the plan; and, (g) how and when the plan is updated, including when the participant's needs change.
 State laws, regulations, and policies cited that affect the service plan development process are available to CMS upon request through the Medicaid agency or the operating agency (if applicable):